 Should You Hire a Social Security Disability Lawyer or Go It Alone?

 Statistics show that the vast majority of SSDI claims are initially denied.
 This means that an appeal is made and the case will be heard before an administrative law judge.
-It is usually at this point that having an attorney represent you and present your case before the judge can really pay off.
+It is at this point that having an attorney to represent and present your case before the judge can be to your advantage.

-Although an attorney cannot guarantee a victory, your chances of winning a case with an attorney are statistically much better and you can be assured that your case will be properly handled and presented to the administrative law judge.
+Although an attorney cannot guarantee a victory, your chances of winning a case with an attorney are instantly much higher, and you can be assured that your case will be properly handled and presented to the administrative law judge.
 An experienced attorney is obligated to:

 - Represent you zealously under the Rules of Professional Conduct.
 Having a passionate supporter fighting alongside of you to help you win your case and advise you along the way.